 How Big Is The Mona Lisa Painting

-Nov 29, 2025 · 10 min read
+10 min read

 Unveiling the Dimensions of the Mona Lisa

 The Mona Lisa, known also as La Gioconda in Italian and La Joconde in French, measures approximately 77 centimeters in height and 53 centimeters in width (roughly 30 inches by 21 inches).
-To put this into perspective, it is smaller than the average television screen and comparable to the size of a large carry-on suitcase.
+That's why to put this into perspective, it is smaller than the average television screen and comparable to the size of a large carry-on suitcase.
 Its relatively small size often surprises first-time viewers, who expect a much larger artwork given its global fame.

 A Closer Look at the Measurements